Jinn by Matthew B.J. Delaney

 - Purchase it here

-- Published 2008 (Cemetery Dance Publications signed limited hardcover edition)
+- Published October 2010 (Cemetery Dance Publications signed and limited to 1,000 copies hardcover edition)

 - Finished reading it on June 8, 2010